Laney Nielson

 Marketing Tips for Children's Authors

 Once your book is on the path to publication, pivoting from writer to marketer can be overwhelming.
-If that’s how you’re feeling, look over the suggestions below and focus on what best fits your interests and personality.
+If that’s how you feel, review the suggestions below and focus on what best fits your interests and personality.
 Or perhaps you can’t wait to start promoting.
 Great!
-Either way, remember that marketing a children’s book is a marathon, not a sprint.
+Either way, marketing a children’s book is a marathon, not a sprint.
 It can take time for a book to build its audience, which means pace yourself!
 And have some fun!

 Connect with Educators and Parents